Reserach report RP07-3

 Wei-Wen Yu Center for Cold-Formed Steel Structures

 Yu, Cheng; Vora, Hitesh; Dainard, Tony; and Veetvkuri, Pradeep, "Steel sheet sheathing options for CFS framed shear wall aseemblies providing shear resistance" (2007).
-Center for Cold-Formed Steel Structures Library.
+CCFSS Library (1939 - present).
 54.